wlchin/SampleExplorer/README.md

 ## Running gene set enrichment using the containerized application

-You can use the containerized environment to perform single-sample gene set enrichment analysis (GSEA).
-When a gene set is specified in the containerized application, it generates a custom Python script tailored for running GSEA.
+You can use the containerized environment to perform single-sample gene set enrichment analysis (ssGSEA).
+When a gene set is specified in the containerized application together with a natural language query, it generates a custom Python script tailored for running ssGSEA on retrieved samples.

 To execute gene set enrichment with the prebuilt environment, use Docker with a volume mount.
 This will map the container's working directory to a local folder that contains both the custom script and the ARCHS4 HDF5 database.